 Paleo diet and lifestyle take inspiration and cues from our ancestors and the way we used to eat and live.
 It’s not about re-enacting the caveman era; nobody runs around in loincloths and sets fires to cook their food (only occasionally).
 Paleo is about learning from ancestors but it is mostly fuelled by modern science and some common sense.

 The paleo diet focuses on unprocessed, whole foods: healthy fats including saturated fat, grass-fed, free-range meat and eggs, lots of fish and seafood, even more vegetables, some fruit, berries, nuts, seeds and natural sweeteners.

 It excludes grains, legumes, processed sugar and most dairy.
 Some people include healthy dairy foods like kefir, full-fat natural yoghurt, aged cheese and butter.
 That, of course, really depends on your sensitivities.

 I love this way of eating because it also focuses on local, organic produce and good farming practices.

 The paleo lifestyle also promotes healthier, more natural living: better sleeping habits, stress reduction and management, functional fitness and movement, adequate sun exposure, spending more time outdoors, avoiding environmental toxins and so on.

-Above all, paleo is not a set of strict rules, it’s more of a framework that you can adapt based on your own goals, health, gender, age, location and current lifestyle.
+Above all, it’s not a set of strict paleo diet rules.
+It’s more of a framework that you can adapt based on your own goals, health, gender, age, location and current lifestyle.
 It’s a very holistic approach to wellbeing.
 You can learn more about the paleo diet basics here.